 She has worked as a director on several documentary series for BBC, Channel 4 and online, and has collaborated on films and music videos with Turner prize-winning artist and musician Martin Creed.
 As a cinematographer, her feature films include ENEMIES OF HAPPINESS, which won the World Cinema Jury Prize at Sundance Film Festival.

-Zillah won The Wordsworth Trust Prize in 2017 for END OF AUGUST.
-She was shortlisted, among others, for the Manchester Poetry Prize and the Alpine Fellowship in 2018 and the Wasafiri New Writing Prize in 2016.
-She won a Creative Wales Award from the Arts Council of Wales in 2017 to develop a film series using her own writing.
+Zillah won The Wordsworth Trust Prize in 2017 and Poems on the Buses in 2018.
+She was shortlisted for the Manchester Poetry Prize and the Alpine Fellowship in 2018, and the Wasafiri New Writing Prize in 2016.
+She won a Creative Wales Award in 2017 to develop a film series using her own writing.

 She has recently completed her short fiction film STAYING (AROS MAE) with Ken Loach’s Sixteen Films, funded by Ffilm Cymru Wales/BFI and BBC, and is developing new fiction projects including her first feature as writer/director.
 Her solo photographic exhibition GREEN DARK, supported by the Arts Council of Wales, will tour in 2020-21.
 She has taught at the NFTS and several other institutions as well as the LFS.